Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-3/Shell-Scripting.md

 * list the files with the 'ls' command

 * Insert a non executable comment annotation, # Sort the files alphabetically
-* 'echo to print the result in stdout "sorting files alphabetically..."
+* 'echo command to print "sorting files alphabetically..." in stdout
-*
+* The command "ls" first list the files, '|' the pipe character combines both listed files and the sort  it to sort
+* echo command to print "Files sorted" in stdout

+* Insert a non executable comment annotation, # Display the sorted files
+* echo command to print "sorted files" in stdout
+* cat sorted_files.txt to  read and display the data in the file

+* Insert a non executable comment annotation, # Remove the original files
+* echo command to print "removing original files..."

 <img width="773" alt="shell scripting 6" src="https://github.com/Gailpositive/DevOps-Projects-1-10/assets/111061512/167cc803-eb30-4dbd-a385-c2c02650a10b">